Jishnu2010/Search-engine-founder/README.md

 # Search engine founder website
 Created and published a website through Netlify using this html and css code.
-Link to the website: searchenginefounder.netlify.app/ It is a basic website so all suggetions are welcome.
+Link to the website:https://searchenginefounder.netlify.app/ It is a basic website so all suggetions are welcome.